atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 correct_message='Correct!
 SELECT * can be used to return all of the columns from any table you have access to.'></sqlbox>

-Select all columns from the albums table where the album is  in the SQL box below:
+Select all columns from the albums table where the album title is 'Let There Be Rock' in the SQL box below:

 <sqlbox